 He is the recipient of numerous accolades, including the award for Distinguished Psychologist by the American Psychological Association’s Division 29 (2002) and the award for Distinguished Contributions to the Science and Profession of Psychology by the Pennsylvania Psychological Association (2002).
 Dr. Dattilio has also been inducted into the prestigious College of Physicians of Philadelphia for his many contributions to medicine and science (2004), and is the recipient of the 2005 Association for Behavioral and Cognitive Therapies (ABCT) award for “Outstanding Contribution by an Individual for Clinical Activities.”
 Dr. Dattilio also received the 2007 Award for Distinguished Contributions to Psychology and Humankind by the Philadelphia Society of Clinical Psychology, as well as the Marriage and Family Therapist of the Year Award for 2010 by the Pennsylvania Association of Marriage and Family Therapy (PAMFT).
 Most recently, he received the “Outstanding Contribution to Marriage and Family Therapy Award” for 2013 by the American Association for Marriage and Family Therapy (AAMFT).

 Dr. Dattilio’s active areas of research involve selected topics in cognitive-behavior therapy, clinical and forensic psychology, and case-based investigations.
-He has been featured in “Harvard Science” and is also a participant with the “Scholars in Medicine” program at Harvard Medical School.
+He has been featured in “Harvard Science” and continues to provide Grand Round presentations to the faculty and staff.